Brook Hollow Winery

 Brook Hollow Winery is a winery in the Columbia section of Knowlton Township in Warren County, New Jersey.
 Brook Hollow's original vineyard was first planted in 2002, and opened to the public in 2007.
 In 2013, the winery moved to a new location in Columbia.
 Brook Hollow has 8 acres of grapes under cultivation, and produces 1,050 cases of wine per year.
 The winery is named for a hollow created by Yards Creek, a stream that runs through the farm's original location.

 Wines

-Brook Hollow Winery is in the Warren Hills AVA, and produces wine from Cabernet Sauvignon, Cayuga White, Chambourcin, Chancellor, Chardonnay, Concord, Frontenac, Geneva Red, Merlot, Riesling, Vidal blanc, and Zinfandel grapes.
+Brook Hollow Winery is in the Warren Hills AVA, and produces wine from Cabernet Sauvignon, Cayuga White, Chambourcin, Chancellor, Chardonnay, Concord, Frontenac, Merlot, Riesling, Vidal blanc, Zinfandel, and other grapes.
 Brook Hollow also makes fruit wines from cranberries.
 It is the only winery in New Jersey that produces wine from Geneva Red, which is a red hybrid grape developed in New York in 1947.